codidharma/LibraryManagementSystem/docs/domain/MembershipUseCaseMapping.md

 Scenario: Onboarding a citizen as a research patron

-Given Dr. Patel visits the library to register as a patron When the Librarian verifies that Dr. Patel is not already a registered patron And verifies the address proof
+Given Dr. Patel visits the library to register as a patron When the Librarian Mrs. Robinson verifies that Dr. Patel is not already a registered patron And verifies the address proof
 And verifies the proof of ongoing research
 And submits the onboarding application